 The general scoping includes large subsidiaries of non-EU parents - i.e. all companies based in the EU or listed on an EU-regulated market are subject to testing under the above criteria regardless of the origins or domicile of their ownership.
 Based on discussions, it appears that the general scoping also applies to an EU holding company even if it is not required to prepare consolidated financial reports - e.g. because the holding company qualifies for exemptions from consolidated financial reporting.

 Non-EU parent scoping

-Irrespective of the general scoping described above, an ultimate non-EU parent company is in the scope of the CSRD if it has:
+Irrespective of the general scoping described above, global group-level sustainability reporting is required if an ultimate non-EU parent company has: